 - 1. High school credit in middle school will be awarded for Algebra I and Geometry or other courses approved by the Superintendent or designee.
 Students must take and pass the EOC in order to be awarded high school credit for these courses. - 2.
 Students will be screened to determine readiness for Algebra I in middle school using an appropriate assessment and district-set criteria.
-Seventh grade students who score a Level 3 or above on the FSA Mathematics assessment will be scheduled for Algebra I during the student's eighth grade year. - 3.
+Seventh grade students who score a Level 3 or above on the Florida Assessment of Student Thinking (FAST) Mathematics assessment will be scheduled for Algebra I during the student's eighth grade year. - 3.
 High school credit courses will apply to the student's promotion requirements in middle school.